dzackgarza/Qual-Review-and-Solutions/Complex Analysis/UGA Questions/sections/003_ConformalMaps.md

 .\]

 ## 12
-Prove that TFAE for a Mobius transforma
+Prove that TFAE for a Möbius transformation $T$